Montrii/Borderlands1.Injector/README.md

 4. Once finished, you can receive your compiled file from `[ProjectFilder]\Release\`.

 If you wish to view the compiling process for the Enhanced version, please view [Enhanced Branch](https://github.com/Montrii/Borderlands1.Injector/tree/enhanced).

+### Credits
+---

+Credits go to me, the creator of the project and idea: Montri.
+Credits also go to any future collaborator.

+Licensed under MIT License.